fanglab/MeMoRe/docs/detailed_tutorial_content.rst

    **Figure 9**: MeMoRe results for ONT dataset of C. perfringens's GGT5mCC methylation motif.

 We can use the "Motif summary" panel to add the complete motif and generate the associated plot (see Figure 10 below).
-We also observed two additionnals related motifs with signal as GGWCC overlap with other motifs (i.e. GGWTC and GGWCA which respectively correspond to GATC and GACAT, see `Overlapping motifs`_).
+We also observed two additional related motifs with signal as GGWCC overlap with other motifs (i.e. GGWTC and GGWCA which respectively correspond to GATC and GACAT, see `Overlapping motifs`_).

 .. figure:: figures/GGWCC_4_ont.png
    :width: 800